kayaan/FlyAppAngular/README.md

 FlightApp Angular is a local-first web application for analyzing IGC flight files.

-The application runs in the browser, stores imported flights locally using IndexedDB, and provides charts, map visualization, 3D visualization, replay, flight statistics, and detected climb phases.
+The application runs in the browser, stores imported flights locally using IndexedDB, and provides charts, map visualization, 3D visualization, replay, flight statistics, detected climb phases, backend synchronization, and public flight sharing.

-The app also supports backend synchronization for multi-device usage.
+The app supports backend synchronization for multi-device usage.
 Flights can be uploaded to the backend, downloaded on another device, deleted locally or remotely, and synchronized live across open browser tabs or devices using Server-Sent Events.

+Public flights can be listed and opened through the backend.
+Public flight details use the same viewer as local flights and support charts, map, 3D view, replay, climb detection, track coloring, and shared tooltips.

 ## Features